 10) Taking Notes is Key

 Stay engaged, but jot down key points.
-It lets the conversation flow without constant interruptions for corrections.
+It allows the conversation to flow smoothly without constant interruptions for corrections.
 Notes are your roadmap to effective feedback.

 How to Offer Feedback: